-There are many ways that our communities can support International Day for Tolerance.
+There are many ways in which our communities can support International Day for Tolerance.
 Choose activities that support the notion that education is the key factor.
 Provide a space to learn about similarities and differences between communities.
-After all, it is a day that we are encouraged to educate ourselves and each other, and learn how to practice solidarity between ethnic, social and cultural groups.
+After all, it is a day when we are encouraged to educate ourselves and each other and learn how to practice solidarity between ethnic, social and cultural groups.

 Allport, G. W. (1954).
 The nature of prejudice.
 Addison-Wesley.

 Cohen, A. J. (2004).
 What toleration is.
 Ethics, 115(1), 68–95.